QZOFlameFE/FE2025_1st_repo_ByFlame/README.md

 In the previous version of our robot, we faced the problem when there was an increase in odometry error while moving and robot started to confuse objects and walls.
 Thus, robot could have difficulties in understanding his surrounding area.

-Therefore, in order to decrease the chance of mistake, we decided to use rotating ultrasonic sensors which measure distances from clear side.
+Therefore, in order to decrease the chance of mistake, we decided to use rotating ultrasonic sensors which measure distances from clear side. <br>
   <img src="https://github.com/QZOFlameFE/FE2025_1st_repo_ByFlame/blob/main/Vehicle_photos/FEmodelsonic.jpeg" width="600">
  <table>
   <tr>